-Table 3.1 shows the performance targets for the FFY 2021 HSP.
-The core performance measure targets were developed with the goal of attaining a 50 percent reduction in fatalities from 390 (2005 to 2009 average) by 2030, reducing the rate of fatalities per VMT in a manner corresponding to a 50 percent reduction in the number of fatalities based on a projected 0.44 percent yearly VMT increase, from 1.494 Fatalities/ HMVMT to 0.989 Fatalities/HMVMT by 2030, and a 66 percent reduction in serious injuries from 1,989 (2009 to 2013 average) by 2030, which also are the goals for the Strategic Highway Safety Plan.
-Given the many reductions West Virginia has achieved in each program area, and the collaborative efforts that resulted from the recent SHSP update, the GHSP believes these targets are attainable.
+Table 3.1 shows the performance targets for the FFY2022 HSP.
+The core performance measure targets were developed with the goal of attaining a 50 percent reduction in fatalities from 390 (2005 to 2009 average) by 2030, reducing the rate of fatalities per VMT in a manner corresponding to a 50 percent reduction in the number of fatalities based on a projected 0.44 percent yearly VMT increase, from 1.494 fatalities/100 MVMT to 0.989 fatalities/100 MVMT by 2030, and a 66 percent reduction in serious injuries from 1,989 (2009 to 2013 average) by 2030, which also are the goals for the Strategic Highway Safety Plan.

+Given the many reductions West Virginia has achieved in each program area, the GHSP believes these targets are attainable.